Chapter 326B — Minnesota Electrical Act

 Unlicensed Individuals

-Requires unlicensed plumbing workers to register with the state and work under supervision.
+Requires unlicensed plumbing workers to register with the state and work only under the direct supervision of a licensed …

 326B.475